vtrphan/phoenix/challenges.1.md

 ## 3. Release to ACI manually
 > Need help?
 Check hints [here :blue_book:](hints/ManualReleaseToACI.md)!
 - Run your newly created image in Azure Container Instances to see if everything works.
 You can start it manually in the portal or via command line.

-## 4. Relase to ACI via Azure DevOps
-> Need help?
-Check hints [here :blue_book:](hints/TeamServicesToACI.md)!
-- Use Azure DevOps to create a release definition which is triggered by your build definition.
-This release definition should
-    - deploy the latest image created by your build definition to ACI.
-Use the Azure CLI task.
-- Now you have a full end to end flow for single container applications.